-Tropical Storm Cindy threatens 17 million along Gulf Coast
+Tropical Storm Cindy threatens millions along Gulf Coast

 Some summer school programs were also canceled Wednesday in New Orleans and Donaldsonville.

+"There's been a lot of rain in the area over the last three to four weeks so the ground is pretty saturated," said Glen Brannan of Alabama's Mobile County Emergency Management Agency.

+In Mississippi, the city of Biloxi declared a state of emergency because of risk of flooding.
+Residents in nearby counties were also offered sandbags.

-In Texas, elderly residents and families with medical issues living in Bolivar Peninsula near Galveston were encouraged to evacuate their homes.
+In Texas, elderly residents and families with medical issues were encouraged to evacuate their homes in Bolivar Peninsula near Galveston.

 "The voluntary evacuation order is intended to alert residents of Bolivar Peninsula that emergency responders may be unable to reach them," Galveston County Judge Mark Henry said in a statement.

-Texas Gov. Greg Abbott said several emergency operations teams have been activated or are on standby to prepare for the storm's landfall.
+Texas Gov. Greg Abbott said emergency operations teams have been activated or are on standby to prepare for the storm's landfall.

 "We stand ready to assist local communities in the event of an emergency, and I ask all Texans to keep those in the storm's path, and our brave first responders, in their prayers as they prepare for this storm," Abbott said in a statement.